rhelmot/Jwalker/README.md

 * `g.loading.active` is a boolean for whether or not the loading process is underway.
 * `g.loading.load(list)` is the function called with a list of resource IDs to load.
 It starts the loading process for each of those resources not already loaded and sets `g.loading.active` to true.
 * This section is due for an overhaul and will get one when I have time.

-### Input

-Jwalker condenses user input into two variables, `g.k` and `g.p`.

-`g.k` is the keyboard input.
-It has a property for each key, valid values being `left`, `right`, `up`, `down`, `space`, `jump`, and `accl`.
-These will be `true` if the user has any key that is mapped to those values pressed.
-For the time being, if you want to change that mapping, you will have to manually edit the source, found in `jwalker.js`.
-In additions, `g.k.frame` has all the same properties as `g.k` (sans `frame` of course), except they are only `true` if the key was not pressed during the previous frame.

-`g.p` is the pointer input.
-This can mean either mouse or multitouches on a touch-enabled device.
-Is an array of objects, each on with properties `x`, `y`, `frame` (is `g.m.x` and `g.m.y` are the x and y position of the mouse relative to the canvas. `g.m.down` is `true` if the user has any mouse button depressed. `g.m.click` is true if the user has any mouse depressed, but did not during the previous frame.

-HOWEVER you should not usually have to read from `g.p` manually.
-See the Controls section.

 ### Timeouts